inverno-io/inverno-mods/inverno-http-server/README.md

 };
 ```

-In the above example, if a client sends a payload in the request, the server responds with the number of bytes of each chunk of data it receives or it responds `0` if the request payload is empty.
+In the above example, if a client sends a payload in the request, the server responds with the number of bytes of each chunk of data it receives, or it responds `0` if the request payload is empty.
 This simple example illustrates how we can process requests as flow of data.

 > Note that request's `ByteBuf` data must be released when they are consumed in the exchange handler.